 About 15 of every 100 U.S. adults currently smoke.
-That's 36.5 million Americans despite the research proving the harmful effects of tobacco.
+That’s an estimated 37.8 million Americans despite the research proving the harmful effects of tobacco.
 Why?
-Because it's addictive.
+Because it’s addictive.
 Because quitting is hard.
-Because you haven't found the right time, program or reason.
+Because you haven’t found the right time, program or reason.

 The following prescription drugs are covered through this program when you use a Preferred retail pharmacy: